Two zebras dead after escaping from owners in New Braunfels

-NEW BRAUNFELS, Texas — Wednesday evening, the New Braunfels Police Department said they were assisting Animal Control in corralling a zebra that got loose sometime in the afternoon.
+NEW BRAUNFELS, Texas — Wednesday evening, the New Braunfels Police Department said they were assisting Animal Control in corralling a zebra that got loose sometime in the afternoon after swimming across the Guadalupe River.

+That zebra was eventually safely tranquilized and carefully recovered by a helicopter, but later died.

 "In the hours since the incident was resolved, NBPD was saddened to hear that the zebra had died sometime after it was returned to its owners," the City said.